mxlang/dotx/README.md

 ## Commands

-All commands support the `--verbose` (`-v`) flag to enable more detailed output, which can be helpful for debugging.
+All commands support the following flags:

+- `--verbose` (`-v`): Enable more detailed output, which can be helpful for debugging.
+- `--version`: Display the current version information for dotx.

 ### `add`